How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 6. Segment Your Data

-Once you experience this simplicity once, it quickly becomes a staple process in your insights strategy.
+Once you experience this simplicity, it quickly becomes a staple process in your strategy for understanding your customers.

 Here’s another example that illustrates the importance of proper data segmentation: